 ◦The results of the GPS receiver's operation (location, timing, etc) are not available to the casual user.

 I have always preffered to observe propagation, rather than to predict it.
 With that in mind, here are some ideas using the KFS KiwiSDR:

-WWV & WWVH: These 24-hour time signal stations (AM on 2.5, 5, 10, 15, and 20 (WWV only) MHz.) can be a good quick check of propagation from either Colorado or Hawaii to KFS.
-However it is confusing to tell which one is being received.
+WWV & WWVH: These 24-hour time signal stations (AM on 2.5, 5, 10, 15, 20 and 25 MHz.) can be a good quick check of propagation from either Colorado or Hawaii to KFS.
+However can be confusing to tell which one is being received.
 Listen to the voice announcement at the end of each minute; if you hear a male voice that is WWV at Fort Collins, Colorado; if you hear a female voice that is WWVH at Kauai, Hawaii.
 Sometimes you will hear both.

 CHU: This is also a 24-hour time signal station (USB, on 3.33, 7.85, and 14.67 MHz) located in Ottawa, Ontario, Canada.
 It can be a good check or propagation from the northeast to KFS.